Sprouted Moong Dal Salad Recipe

-- Adjust add-ons to your taste: While some people like their sprouted moong salad with a bit of heat, others may prefer a more mild taste.
-Chilli powder or green chillies are completely optional.
+While some people like their sprouted moong salad with a bit of heat, others may prefer a more mild taste.
+Chilli powder or green chilies are completely optional.

-- Experiment with different toppings: Add some extra crunch and flavor to your salad with toppings like fried chickpea noodles (sev), fcrispy tortilla strips, or croutons.
+Add some extra crunch and flavor to your salad with toppings like fried chickpea noodles (sev), crispy tortilla strips, or croutons.

 A good dressing is key to elevating the taste of your salad.
 Try citrusy dressings like lemon tahini, or olive oil with a dash of orange juice garlic, and crushed red peppers.

 If you don’t have black salt or chaat masala, use plain salt and spices like ground cumin, coriander, and black pepper.
 Dry roasting cumin and coriander in a pan imparts an amazing taste to the salad.Print